w3c-ccg/http-signatures/CONTRIBUTING.md

     perhaps don't seem like an obviously good idea, unless there is a good (especially security) reason not to.

-- Any implementation that does not recognise or support this protocl should be able to ignore any signature header safely.
+- Any implementation that does not recognise or support this protocol should be able to ignore any signature header safely.

 - The specification should avoid wherever possible any aspects requiring